Tuesday, October 22 • 1-4p

 Our keynote speaker will explore the basic building blocks of the EnPro Industries safety culture approach and how it can be utilized to address all key aspects of an effective safety system, including safety as a core value, individual habits and behaviors, collective action, and cultural development.
 You will learn how to apply two of EnPro’s safety system tools to develop safety leadership and employee engagement at your organization – key issues facing any leader who wants to eliminate workplace injuries.

 The keynote will be followed by a panel discussion led by SBCA safety experts about creating and maintaining a safety culture in a truss plant.

 As SBCA legal counsel, Kent has been helping CMs manage design responsibility risks and liabilities since 1994.
 As president of the Houston, Texas law firm of Pagel, Davis & Hill, Kent advises local, regional and national companies involved in residential, commercial and industrial construction, providing counsel on matters of litigation and arbitration, insurance, liability, contracts, and operations.

-Rick Parrino, Plum Building Systems
+Rick Parrino, Plum Building Systems, LLC

 Rick is general manager at Plum Building Systems in Waukee, Iowa.
 A past president of SBCA, he currently serves the association as chair of the Advocacy Committee and is also active on the Safety Committee.